 “Superman still engenders hope: I hope he stops fighting before the death toll reaches one million.
 I hope there’s no one in that building he collapsed.
 I hope General Zod doesn’t remember that his eyes move independently of his head.”

 It’s as if Lex Luthor himself has been able to unleash all his hatred of Superman onto webpages across the Internet.
 Superman has always been a thorn in Lex Luthor’s side, but for (typically) unclear reasons, depending on who was writing him.
 Jealously?
 Childhood rivalry?
-Impediment to his professional/political aspirations?
+An impediment to his professional/political aspirations?
 Caused his baldness?
 Who knows for sure.
 But Lex hates Superman … and this time around he may not be alone in his thinking.

 All Eisenberg has to do is be the “Fox News” to Superman’s “Obama”.